nugzooo97/TEST/README.md

 Introduction
 ----------------
-serial_xds is a python program that process EIGER HDF5 serial oscillation data
+serial_xds is a python program that process data for serail osscilation crystallography

 Usage
 ----------------